 Or do you need enhanced threat discovery, proactive threat hunting and centralized incident response capabilities, arming your team of experts to fight the most complex and dangerous targeted attacks?
-Then you might want to look into Kaspersky Endpoint Detection and Response, perhaps as a part of Kaspersky Endpoint Detection and Response, perhaps as a part of Kaspersky Anti-Targeted Attack Platform.
+Then you might want to look into Kaspersky Endpoint Detection and Response, perhaps as a part of the Kaspersky Anti-Targeted Attack Platform.